San Diego Alimony Attorney

 Determining Alimony under California Law

-California state law gives the courts a great deal of discretion in determining if an award of alimony is appropriate, and if so, how much and for how long.
+California state law gives the family courts a great deal of discretion in determining if an award of alimony is appropriate, and if so, how much and for how long.
 A couple may agree between themselves on temporary or permanent spousal support.
 Otherwise, your family law attorney will help you document the various factors that go into the court’s decision on the amount and duration of support; these may include:

 - Whether the earning capacity of each divorcing spouse is enough to maintain the standard of living enjoyed during the marriage